CPQ

 The government passed this law with the objective to protect investors from corporate accounting fraud by improving financial reporting and auditing standards.

-Whom Do SOX Regulations Apply to?
+Whom do SOX regulations apply to?

 All publicly-traded companies and their wholly-owned subsidiaries are subject to SOX regulations.
 Publicly-traded foreign enterprises that conduct business in the U.S. must also be compliant, as must accounting companies that audit public companies.